HarleyGilpin/Arnold-Calculator/README.md

 # Arnold Calculator
 A simple calculator written in the ArnoldC programming language, inspired by Arnold Schwarzenegger's iconic movie one-liners.
 The calculator performs basic arithmetic operations like addition, subtraction, multiplication, and division.

-## Getting Started
-To get started with the Arnold Calculator, follow these steps:

 ## Prerequisites
 Install Java Development Kit (JDK) on your computer.
 You can download the JDK from the official Oracle website: https://www.oracle.com/java/technologies/javase-jdk11-downloads.html
 Install the ArnoldC compiler by following the instructions on its GitHub repository: https://github.com/lhartikk/ArnoldC